-Even saying the word can bring a cringe.
+Even saying the word can make you cringe.
+Lobbyists.

-In capitalist inspired America, we often worry that the shadow of “dark money” influences our lives more than we are comfortable admitting.
-And the inevitable revelations granted by the digitized paper trails has given us a glimpse into the power that lobbyists hold.
+In capitalist-inspired America, we often worry that the shadow of “dark money” influences our lives more than we’re comfortable admitting.
+The inevitable revelations granted by the digitized paper trails have given us a glimpse into the power that lobbyists hold.
 One of these lobbying groups, the American Kratom Association, has a significant impact on kratom suppliers and customers.
 This is the group that influences the policymakers in their decisions regarding kratom.

-While their primary goal is plain enough – to advocate for the sustained legality and logistical support kratom currently enjoys in most the country – the American Kratom Association actually works in a much broader framework.
+While their primary goal is plain enough — kratom advocacy for its sustained legality and logistical support — the American Kratom Association actually works in a much broader framework.

-Prior to 2016, the AKA was somewhat benign and obscure.
-But we should be deeply appreciative of the preemptive efforts to establish the foundation of a support system and keep kratom legal.
-The AKA achieved some instant star power then Paul Pelosi, son of the Speaker of the House Nancy Pelosi, served as the Executive Director during the scheduling crises of 2016.
+Before 2016, the AKA was somewhat benign and obscure, but since then, it has moved to develop preemptive efforts to establish the foundation of a support system and keep kratom legal.
+The AKA achieved some instant star power when Paul Pelosi, son of the Speaker of the House Nancy Pelosi, served as the Executive Director during the scheduling crisis of 2016.

-Without the efforts of the AKA, which not only organized resistance on a grassroots levels with a 300,000 signature petition to the White House, but also collected the support of over 60 bipartisan legislators, it’s hard to imagine a world in which kratom is legal in America today.
+Without the kratom advocacy efforts of the AKA, which organized resistance on a grassroots level with a 300,000 signature petition to the White House and collected the support of over 60 bipartisan legislators, it’s hard to imagine a world in which kratom is legal in America today.
 Hard, but not impossible.

-In addition to doing battle with the FDA — if battle is described as casually presenting facts in the face of baseless, alarmist claims from the FDA, who is concerned they will lose their cash cow of opiates to kratom – the AKA also takes initiative on a by-state basis.
-Seemingly taking some inspiration from the medical Cannabis movement that gained steam (smoke?) in America by the late 2000’s, the AKA created a legal and regulatory framework by which states can adopt protections from federal encroachment of the kratom community.
+In addition to doing battle with the FDA — if battle is described as casually presenting facts in the face of baseless, alarmist claims — the AKA also takes the initiative on a by-state basis.
+Seemingly taking some inspiration from the medical Cannabis movement that gained steam (smoke?) in America by the late 2000s, the AKA created a legal and regulatory framework for kratom advocacy by which states can adopt protections from federal encroachment of the kratom community.

-The Kratom Consumer Protection Act – an act which would protect kratom users and the marketplace while also bringing about some much welcome regulation – is being pushed in all states, but they’re most aggressive in the few places where kratom has been banned has seen it pushed most aggressively.
-Currently, six states have banned kratom, mostly in the aftermath of the 2016 spat with the FDA.
-Interestingly, many of these states reveal the stark ignorance of the ban in the language of their bill – they will flatly claim that kratom is a “synthetic cannabinoid”, or make a similar ridiculous claim (kratom is a relative of coffee).
+The Kratom Consumer Protection Act is an act that would protect kratom customers and the marketplace while also bringing about some much welcome regulation.
+The AKA is pushing this act in all states, but they’re most aggressive in the few places where kratom has been banned.
+Currently, six states have banned kratom, mainly in the aftermath of the 2016 spat with the FDA.
+Interestingly, many of these states reveal the stark ignorance of the ban in the language of their bill, flatly claiming that kratom is a “synthetic cannabinoid” or a similarly ridiculous claim.

-But the most astute tactic of the AKA in its dedication to kratom advocacy is to mobilize the community, from which they enjoy unilateral support and cooperation.
-Much like in Wisconsin, for example, the testimony of kratom users in Nevada has a resounding effect on legislators who are considering banning kratom, or alternatively, enacting the KCPA.
+The most astute tactic of the AKA in its dedication to kratom advocacy is to mobilize the community, from which they enjoy unilateral support and cooperation.
+The testimony of kratom customers throughout the nation has a resounding effect on legislators considering banning kratom or enacting the KCPA.

 The Reach of the AKA

-In 2019, the AKA went international.
-They sent a delegation of respected medical experts and well-known U.S legislators to Indonesia.
-Indonesia, which supplies about 90% of the world’s kratom, is looking for handouts by loosely threatening to ban kratom (something their economy simply could not sustain).
-As shameless as the corrupt Indonesian Ministry of “Health” is, the AKA has no choice but to play along.
-But in doing so, they are also looking to preempt the FDA’s latest attack.
+In 2019, the AKA went international with kratom advocacy.
+They sent a delegation of respected medical experts and well-known U.S. legislators to Indonesia.
+Indonesia supplies about 90% of the world’s kratom and is looking for handouts by loosely threatening to ban kratom (something their economy simply cannot sustain).
+As shameless as the Indonesian Ministry of Health is, the AKA has no choice but to play along.
+In doing so, they are also looking to preempt the FDA’s latest attack.

-Part of their goal was to secure long term cooperation by the Indonesian government in granting open supply lines of kratom into America.
-By hook or crook, it is a bold tactic.
-But such audacity is needed in the face of the FDA’s tantrum.
-The AKA continues to demonstrate that it has more than financial motivation to succeed — it is actually passionate about kratom, and not simply a soulless vessel of political capital operating in the nebulous of peers in Washington D.C.
+Part of their goal was to secure long-term cooperation from the Indonesian government in granting open supply lines of kratom into America.
+Such audacity is needed in the face of the FDA’s tantrum.
+The AKA continues to demonstrate that it has more than financial motivation to succeed — it’s actually passionate about kratom advocacy and not simply a soulless vessel of political capital operating among other nebulous peers in Washington D.C.

 You can help in this fight.
-As mentioned, the kratom community played a huge role in the 2016 victory of sustaining kratoms legality.
-The community continues to be heard in the by-state battles of the KCPA.
-The AKA is always taking donations, and actually turns money into action.
+The kratom community played a massive role in the 2016 victory of maintaining kratom’s legality.
+The community continues to be heard in the state-by-state battles of the KCPA.
+You can also donate money to AKA to support kratom advocacy.
+They turn money into action!

-In this alone, the American Kratom Association is far beyond a standard lobbying group.
+The American Kratom Association is far beyond a standard lobbying group.
+It’s a movement.